EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning

-Existing works on interpretable GRL often analyze the importance of neighboring nodes' features to a query node (mostly indicated by the learned attention weights\cite{fan2021gcn} and the gradient-based weights\cite{pope2019explainability}) as well as the importance of the (sub)graph topologies based on the Shapley value\cite{yuan2021explainability}.
-These works are mainly example-specific and explain why a model predicts what it predicts in the graph vertex domain.
-It often remains unclear that which frequency information the model is exploiting in making predictions.
-We note that the quantitative analysis in the graph Fourier domain has a distinct advantage since it can provide the model-level explanations with respect to the intrinsic structures of the underlying graph.
-In general, model-level explanations are high-level and can summarize the main characteristics of the model (see Table~\ref{tbl:perturb} for example).
-To achieve this, there exist two main challenges: 1) the graph Fourier transform (GFT)\cite{ortega2018graph} provides a means to map the data (e.g., model predictions and node embeddings) residing on the nodes into the spectrum of frequency components, but it cannot quantify the predictive power of the learned frequency content.
-For example in Fig.~\ref{fig:vf_analysis}, applying GFT shows that dynamic graph model BERT4REC\cite{sun2019bert4rec} can learn high-frequency information that is not provided by static graph model GSIMC\cite{chen2023graph}, but it is unclear if BERT4REC outperforms GSIMC because of this high-frequency information.
-2) GFT requires to perform orthogonalized graph Laplacian decomposition, whose cost is up to $\mathcal{O}(N^3)$, cubic to the number of nodes $N$ in the graph.
-Although {\nystrom} methods\cite{fowlkes2004spectral} can obtain the linear cost, their results do not fulfill the orthogonality condition (see more discussion in Sec.~\ref{sec:interpret_decomp}).
-In this paper, we address the challenges by proposing appropriate perturbations in the graph Fourier domain, in company with a scalable and orthogonalized graph Laplacian decomposition algorithm.
+To achieve this, there exist two main challenges: 1) the graph Fourier transform (GFT)~\cite{ortega2018graph} provides a means to map the data (e.g., model predictions and node embeddings) residing on the nodes into the spectrum of frequency components, but it cannot quantify the predictive power of the learned frequency content.
+For example in Fig.~\ref{fig:vf_analysis}, applying GFT shows that dynamic graph model BERT4REC~\cite{sun2019bert4rec} can learn high-frequency information that is not provided by static graph model GSIMC~\cite{chen2023graph}, but it is still not clear if BERT4REC outperforms GSIMC because of this high-frequency information.
+2) GFT requires the performance of orthogonalized Laplacian decomposition, whose cost is up to $\mathcal{O}(N^3)$, cubic to the number of nodes $N$ in the graph.
+Although {\nystrom} methods~\cite{fowlkes2004spectral} can obtain the linear cost, their results do not meet the orthogonality condition (see more discussion in Sec.~\ref{sec:interpret_decomp}).
+In this paper, we address the challenges by proposing appropriate perturbations in the graph Fourier domain, in company with a new scalable and orthogonalized graph Laplacian decomposition algorithm.